 So when did chilli peppers come to Korea?

-It is thought that hot peppers were introduced by old Japan before or after the Japanese invasion of 1592.
-But no records of red pepper being used in kimchi were found until over 100 years later.
+It is thought that hot peppers were introduced around the Japanese invasion of 1592.
 At first red peppers had various other uses such as a tear gas substitution.
 (I have had the misfortune of touching my eye after touching a chilli so I can see how this would work) Chillies were also used for medicinal purposes such as cold prevention.

-In a 19th century family encyclopaedia it is recommended to use hot peppers in kimchi to help preserve it, inhibit the growth of unnecessary bacteria but improve the production of lactic acid bacteria, reduce the fishy smell along with the actions of garlic, green onion and ginger.
+In a 19th century family encyclopaedia it is recommended to use hot peppers in kimchi to help preserve it.
 But powdered red peppers first appeared in a recipe book chosun mu ssang sin sik Yori Jebeob in 1936.
-And so perhaps this is around the time that the familiar kimchi we know today was created.

 3. Kimchi is Seasonal